 Likewise, if they ask you a question like this, answer with actual times, saying ‘yes’ is not an acceptable answer.

 Tips on declining a meeting invite.

 Jennifer Kumar helps Indians to more efficiently and effectively build client relationships with Americans.
-She provides interactive sessions for onsite team members in communication and minset skills that help Indians to understand Western and US business culture in a fun, supportive environment.
+She provides interactive sessions for onsite team members in communication and mindset skills that help Indians to understand Western and US business culture in a fun, supportive environment, including the virtual program Managing US Client Expectations.
 Contact us today for more information.

 3 Mistakes Enthusiastic Indians Make When Interacting with Americans

 Speaking clearly while sitting and talking on the phone